 Once a piece of certain information is put on social media, it tends to remain on the internet forever.
 In a longer run, permanent posts may become a liability for a great lot of people.

 The user statistics emerged from the survey - 11.16% of the users are putting just perishable posts across social media platforms - confirms the change in the popular preferences of posting.

 People have increasingly come to a belief that shorter their personal information is on the internet, the better.

 Very recently, Mark Zuckerberg even highlighted reducing permanence as one of the key elements in his privacy-focused vision for social networking.
 He shared, "People should be comfortable being themselves, and should not have to worry about what they share coming back to hurt them later.
 So we won't keep messages or stories around for longer than necessary to deliver the service or longer than people want them."

 Top Social Media Platforms That People Stopped Using

 85.54% of people continue to use social platforms, that they have been using.

 While just a few (14.46%) still reported having stopped at least one of the social networking.

-Here are the detailed stats on which platforms were abandoned this year:
+Here are the detailed social media usage statistics on which platforms were abandoned this year:

 - Due to the flaws that led to major data leaks, and also low user engagement, Google recently discontinued its social media wing Google Plus.
 Pertaining to it, about 3.93% of the participants noted leaving the platform this year.